 Another issue raised by several early readers is why I merely list the problems: why do I not outline the steps that should be taken to overcome them?
 One physician carries out tests using MRI or PET imaging technology, and can establish with a fair degree of certainty whether there is a tumor in the patient's body and, if so, where it is located.
-Usually, however, it is another physician, or a whole team, who will determine what therapy should be applied, assess the possible risks and side-effects, decide whether the growth should be removed by surgery or treated with radiation or chemotherapy, or whether there is no hope of saving the patient and palliative care is the best course of action.
+Usually, however, it is another physician, or a whole team, who will determine what therapy should be applied, assess the possible risks and side-effects, decide whether the growth should be removed by surgery or treated with radiation or chemotherapy, or whether there is no hope of saving the patient and palliative care is all that remains.
 In this study, I am trying to provide a diagnosis.
 I dare only go this far-no further.
 Giving political advice is a special profession, which requires different points of view ("Realpolitik"...).
-It works according to different norms: it may be expedient to offer a distorted image of reality, to cover up problems in order to obtain or hold onto power, or to win supporters, admirers, and followers.
+It works according to different norms: it may be found expedient to offer a distorted image of reality, to hush up problems, if such behavior will serve to obtain or hold onto power, or if supporters, admirers and followers are to be won over.

-When I was giving lectures in the USA on the delicate and complicated situation of the post-socialist transition, I was always asked the question: what should be done?
+When I was giving lectures in the USA on a delicate and complicated situation, during the post-socialist transition, I was always asked the question: what should be done?
 What can we, your friends, living far away from your region, do?
 I admire and respect this readiness to act, but it is not my task to answer the question.
-My paper is only intended to reveal the situation: I wished to contribute to our American and other foreign friends' better understanding of the Hungarian case.
+My paper is only intended to reveal the situation; I wished to contribute to our American and other foreign friends' better understanding of the Hungarian case.

 What does the future hold for Hungary?
 One of the theories of democracy deserves close attention.
 It does not dwell on how far a certain form of government expresses "the will of the people," or at least of the majority.
 It considers democracy primarily as a procedure (Schumpeter 2010 [1942], Dahl 1971, Huntington 1991, Kornai 1998).
-Among its several important characteristics let me highlight one: the democratic procedure makes the dismissal of a government possible, not through the murder of a tyrant, and not through conspiracy, military coup d'etat, or bloody popular uprising, but rather in a peaceful and civilized way, through elections which are well-defined in legal terms and include a plurality of competing parties.
-The feasibility of dismissal is not a sufficient condition for a viable democracy, but it is a necessary one.
+Among its several important characteristics let me highlight one: the democratic procedure makes the dismissal of a government possible, not through the murder of a tyrant, not through conspiracy, military coup d'etat or a bloody popular uprising, but in a peaceful and civilized way, through elections which are well defined in legal terms, with a plurality of competing parties.
+The feasibility of dismissal is not a sufficient condition for a viable democracy, but it is a necessary one: it is one of the minimum conditions.

 It will be some time before we can say for sure whether this minimum condition is met or not.
 In Sweden it was forty years before the social-democratic government was dismissed at the 1976 elections.
-In Britain the conservative party ruled for eighteen years, from 1979 to 1997, before being voted out of office.
-In both cases the winners of a political competition carried out in a democratic procedure based on fair election rules-offering a chance for victory to all parties-replaced the former government.
-The historians of the future will give a final answer to the question of whether the minimum condition of democracy described above-namely, dismissal of the government by election-is met in Hungary or not.
+In Britain the conservative party ruled for eighteen years, from 1979 to

+1997, before being voted out of office.
+In both cases it was the winners of a political competition carried out in a democratic procedure based on fair election rules, offering a chance for victory to all parties, who replaced the former government.
+The historians of the future will give a final answer to the question of whether the minimum condition of democracy described above, namely, dismissal of the government by election is met in Hungary or not.

 The outlook is bleak.
-Viktor Orbán and his party have "cemented themselves in," to translate an expression which has become commonplace in Hungary.
-The repeated modifications made to election laws were intended to favor a Fidesz victory, or rather, to make it an almost absolute certainty.
+Viktor Orbán and his party have "cemented themselves in"-to translate an expression which has become commonplace in Hungary.
+The repeated modifications made to election laws were intended to favor a Fidesz victory, or rather, to make it an almost absolute certainty.11